CelineDknp/VISSOFTArtifact/INSTALL.md

 1. Start PharoLauncher
 2. Select the image "VISSOFT Artifact" and click on "Launch" (small green arrow in the top menu, all the way right)
-3. You should see an editor *Playgroud* in Pharo, whith three pieces of code.
+3. You should see an editor (*Playgroud* in Pharo), whith three pieces of code.
 4. To confirm everything is working, highlight the first 4 lines of code, right click and select "Do it".
 5. Expected behaviour is opening 4 windows:
 	- Summary (containing only text)